-1st semester / 3 credits / no lab component Pre-Requisite: Physical Science or Biology.
+1st semester 1 credit / 3 college credits / no lab component Pre-Requisite: Physical Science or Biology.
 Students must apply and be accepted to the University of Findlay to take course.

 This is an integrated science course focusing on the marine environment to convey global science concepts.
 The course investigates physical, chemical, geological, and biological resources, ocean-atmosphere interactions, and current global environmental issues and is intended for non-science majors.